This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 Using An Exercise Aid

 Now that you’ve discovered your pelvic floor muscles and you understand the basic method, it’s time to start a Kegel routine.
-Using an exercising aid allows you gain pelvic strength, ensure you’re always working out the right muscles, and to stay motivated to exercise.
+Using an exercising aid allows you to gain pelvic strength, ensure you’re always working out the right muscles, and to stay motivated to exercise.
 A weighted Kegel exerciser adds resistance to your exercise, allowing you to strengthen your pelvic muscles more effectively.
 For beginners, a light resistance exerciser is best.

 Beginners Routine With An Exerciser: